pyenchant/pyenchant/README.rst

 on the Enchant website listed above.
 Full marks to Dom for producing such a high-quality library.

-The glue to pull Enchant into Python via ctypes was written by me, Ryan Kelly.
+The glue to pull Enchant into Python via ctypes was written by Ryan Kelly.
-I needed a decent spellchecker for another project I am working on, and all the solutions turned up by Google were either extremely non-portable (e.g. opening a pipe to ispell) or had completely disappeared from the web (what happened to SnakeSpell?)
-It was also a great excuse to teach myself about SWIG, ctypes, and even a little bit of the Python/C API.
+He needed a decent spellchecker for another project he was working on, and all the solutions turned up by Google were either extremely non-portable (e.g. opening a pipe to ispell) or had completely disappeared from the web (what happened to SnakeSpell?)
+It was also a great excuse to teach himself about SWIG, ctypes, and even a little bit of the Python/C API.

+Finally, after Ryan stepped down from the project, Dimitri Merejkowsky became the new maintainer.